phreeza/manuscript_axon_potentials/doc/manuscript.md

 overlying the IVth ventricle (\*), and penetrated into the nucleus laminaris (NL).
 The recordings were made in NL, and electrodes extended to both sides of the nucleus.
-The outline of the probe is shown in light green, with the recording electrodes indicated by magenta and white circles, and the reference electrode as a magenta and white rectangle.
+The outline of the probe is shown in light green, with the recording electrodes indicated by magenta circles, and the reference electrode as a magenta and white rectangle.
 The low-frequency (<2\ kHz) component (**B**) and high-frequency (>2\ kHz) component (**C**) are ordered the same as the electrodes, with three examples connected to their recording sites by black